-Taking nutritional Cardamom supplements can benefit cancer patients with Juvenile Myelomonocytic Leukemia on Trametinib treatment.
-But avoid Cardamom supplements if on Pazopanib treatment for Chronic myeloid leukaemia.
-Similarly, taking nutritional supplement Cardamom can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CDKN2A.
-But avoid taking nutritional supplement Cardamom when at genetic risk of cancer due to mutation of gene BRIP1.
+Taking Cardamom extracts or nutritional supplements may benefit Primary Cervical Neuroendocrine Tumor patients on Cisplatin treatment over Cinchona nutritional supplements.
+But Cardamom supplements or Cardamom extracts offer less benefit if on Ibrutinib treatment for Primary Waldenstrom Macroglobulinemia compared to Oyster Mushroom.
+Similarly, taking nutritional supplements Cardamom may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene ERBB2 over Pineapple.
+But avoid nutritional supplements Cardamom when at genetic risk of cancer due to mutation of gene VHL.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Chronic myeloid leukaemia or Juvenile Myelomonocytic Leukemia, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Cardamom.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Cervical Neuroendocrine Tumor or Primary Waldenstrom Macroglobulinemia, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Cardamom.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Cardamom?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene BRIP1 the same as due to mutation of gene CDKN2A?
-Are the implications of Chronic myeloid leukaemia same as Juvenile Myelomonocytic Leukemia?
-Is it one and the same if you are on treatment with Pazopanib or on Trametinib?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Cardamom extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene ERBB2 the same as due to mutation of gene VHL?
+Are the implications of Primary Cervical Neuroendocrine Tumor the same as Primary Waldenstrom Macroglobulinemia?
+Is it one and the same if you are on treatment with Ibrutinib or Cisplatin?

 Cardamom is called the queen of spices and is native of Indian subcontinent.
 It has aromatic flavour and is used in a variety of cuisines to enhance the flavour.
 The health benefits of consuming cardamom are :